 Digital disruptions have already had an enormous impact on a whole set of business processes as well as the way customers react to company solicitations in general.
-Sales is no exception to this revolution which is ushering in a period of unprecedented change.
+Sales is no exception to this revolution which is ushering in a period of unprecedented change and digital selling.
 As with every period of change, both opportunities and challenges must be skilfully navigated to stay competitive in the market and attract increasingly sophisticated customers.
 While it is clear to most B2C companies that they need to take advantage of social media opportunities, there are three compelling reasons for B2B salespeople to leverage digital selling as well.

 Digital Selling Fosters Trust